How to Create an Emergency Evacuation Plan That Saves Lives [+ Template]

 1. Find your potential evacuation risks

-First, assess your risks, and gather relevant details about the potential hazards that may lead to an evacuation response.
-Your effective evacuation plan will need to account for the unique circumstances of different hazards.
-For example, you might need to run a fire evacuation differently than a flood evacuation or a chemical spill.
-The specific type of emergency will determine the steps you’ll take, so start your emergency evacuation plan with a business threat assessment.
-Here are some potential risks you can look for:
+First, assess your risks and gather relevant details about the potential hazards that may lead to an evacuation response.
+Your effective evacuation plan must account for different hazards and emergency scenarios.
+For example, you might need to run a fire evacuation differently than a flood or chemical spill.
+The specific type of emergency will determine your response steps, so start your emergency evacuation plan with a business threat assessment to analyze the risks thoroughly.

 - Suspicious package threats